Qzername/Simplicity/README.md

 - [x] Move texture loading into a separate tool
 - [x] Add default shaders into the library
 - [x] Alpha channel (transparency)
-- [ ] Lighting
-- [ ] Viewports
 - [ ] Add easier way to add custom shaders
 - [ ] Drawing tool for simple shapes such as lines, circles, rectangles
+- [ ] Improve model loading
+- [ ] Improvements specified in comments that contain "TODO"
 - [ ] Reorganize solution so that it will be easier to compile the project
-- [ ] Improvements specified in comments that contain "TODO"
-- [ ] Improve model loading

 ### 0.3v Roadmap

 For now, I don't have a general plan on how library should be structured, and creating the structure of the whole library will be a focus for 0.3v

+### 0.4v

+Lighting & Viewports